Hyperbolic groups acting improperly

-In later sections we abuse notation and refer to the edge $(g,1_v)^+$ (for a group arrow $(g,1_v)$) as ``$(g,v)$'' or even just ``$g$''.
+In later sections we abuse notation and refer to the edge $(g,\identity_v)^+$ (for a group arrow $(g,\identity_v)$) as ``$(g,v)$'' or even just ``$g$''.
 We also blur the difference between the scwol arrow $(1,a)$ and the $\mc{Y}$--arrow $a$, and often refer to the scwol arrow by ``$a$''.
 We also blur the distinction between the $CG(\mc{Y})$--edge $(1,a)^\pm$ and the $\mc{Y}$--edge $a^\pm$. \end{definition}

 \begin{definition} Let $\mc{C}\to CG(\mc{Y})$ be a covering of categories.
 We say that an arrow is \emph{labeled by $(g,a)$} if its image in $CG(\mc{Y})$ is $(g,a)$.
 An arrow of $\mc{C}$ is said to be a \emph{scwol (resp. group) arrow} if its label is a scwol (resp. group) arrow of $CG(\mc{Y})$. \end{definition}

-\begin{lemma} Every $CG(\mc{Y})$ is any cover, then every $\mc{C}$--path is homotopic to a concatenation of group and scwol arrows. \end{lemma} \begin{proof} Observe that any $CG(\mc{Y})$--arrow $(g,a)$ is a composition of a group arrow and a scwol arrow: $(g,a) = (g,t(a))\circ (1,a)$.
+\begin{lemma} If $\mc{C}\to CG(\mc{Y})$ is any cover, then every $\mc{C}$--path is homotopic to a concatenation of group and scwol arrows. \end{lemma} \begin{proof} Observe that any $CG(\mc{Y})$--arrow $(g,a)$ is a composition of a group arrow and a scwol arrow: $(g,a) = (g,t(a))\circ (1,a)$.
 This gives a homotopy in $CG(\mc{Y})$ to a path of the desired form.
 Lemma \ref{l:lift paths and homotopies} says that the homotopy lifts. \end{proof}

-As described at the end of the last subsection, a choice of base vertex $v_0$ determines a universal covering map $ \phi\co \widetilde{CG(\mc{Y})} \to CG(\mc{Y}) $ sending a homotopy class of path $[p]$ to its terminal vertex $t(p)$, and the arrow from $[c]$ to $[c\cdot (g,a)^-]$ to the arrow $(g,a)$ of $CG(\mc{Y})$.
+As described at the end of the last subsection, a choice of base vertex $v_0$ determines a universal covering map $ \cgyt \to CG(\mc{Y}) $ sending a homotopy class of path $[p]$ to its terminal vertex $t(p)$, and the arrow from $[c]$ to $[c\cdot (g,a)^-]$ to the arrow $(g,a)$ of $CG(\mc{Y})$.